rust-lang/rust/text/0000-slice-copy-fill.md

                   // a simd loop, which is what a memset is, in reality)
 ```

+Also, `copy_from` has it's arguments in a different order from it's most similar
+`unsafe` alternative, `std::ptr::copy_nonoverlapping`.
+This is due to an
+unfortunate error that cannot be solved with the now stable
+`copy_nonoverlapping`, and the design decision should not be extended to
+`copy_from`.

 # Alternatives
 [alternatives]: #alternatives

 We could name these functions something else. `fill`, for example, could be
 called `set`.

+`copy_from` could be called `copy_to`, and have the order of the arguments
+switched around.
+This is a bad idea, as `copy_from` has a natural connection to
+`dst = src` syntax.

 `memcpy` is also pretty weird, here.
 Panicking if the lengths differ is
 different from what came before; I believe it to be the safest path, because I